aptos-labs/move-vscode-extension/README.md

 We publish nightly pre-compiled VSCode extensions for Linux, MacOS (x86 and arm) and Windows.
-Download a `.vsix` bundle for your platform from https://github.com/aptos-labs/aptos-move-analyzer/releases/tag/nightly, then install it in your editor with `"Install from VSIX..."` command.
+Download a `.vsix` bundle for your platform from https://github.com/aptos-labs/aptos-move-analyzer/releases/tag/nightly, then install it in your editor with
+`"Install from VSIX..."`([reference](https://code.visualstudio.com/docs/configure/extensions/extension-marketplace#_install-from-a-vsix)) command.

 ### Build from sources